Helping children become aware of the ways in which thoughts can influence emotions and behavior is one of the most valuable lessons we can bequeath.

-Garber et al, (2014) examined the effect of combining depression education and CBT in the treatment of children and adolescents.
+Garber, Clarke, and Weersing (2014) examined the effect of combining depression education and CBT in the treatment of children and adolescents.
 Results from this study showed that group CBT programs reduced the incidence of depression in treated adolescents after 12 months, indicating that school-based CBT prevention may be a promising approach for young people reporting high rates of depressive symptoms.

 Multicomponent CBT can lead to remediation, redefinition, and reeducation in children with ADHD (Braswell & Bloomquist, 1991).
-Stressing the need for collaborative goal-setting and training in anger management and social skills, Braswell & Bloomquist indicated that CBT for children and adolescents with ADHD is most beneficial in group treatments involving family and teachers.
+Stressing the need for collaborative goal-setting and training in anger management and social skills, Braswell and Bloomquist indicated that CBT for children and adolescents with ADHD is most beneficial in group treatments involving family and teachers.

 What Childhood and Teen Issues Can CBT Best Address?

-Cognitive behavioral therapy challenges maladaptive thoughts and unhelpful behaviors – replacing them with more realistic thinking patterns and more adaptive coping strategies (Scott, 2010).
+Cognitive-behavioral therapy challenges maladaptive thoughts and unhelpful behaviors – replacing them with more realistic thinking patterns and more adaptive coping strategies (Scott, 2010).